Cross-Cultural Expert-Level Art Critique Evaluation with Vision-Language Models: Introduction

 \section{Introduction}

-Vision-Language Models (VLMs) achieve high scores on object-existence probing and VQA-style benchmarks (e.g., POPE~\cite{li2023pope}; VQAv2~\cite{goyal2017vqa}).
-Yet these metrics mask a critical limitation: VLMs excel at identifying \textit{what is there} but fail to interpret \textit{what it means}.
-In this paper, we operationalize cultural understanding through five levels: L1 (visual perception), L2 (technical analysis), L3 (cultural symbolism), L4 (historical context), and L5 (philosophical aesthetics).
-Figure~\ref{fig:motivation} illustrates this limitation, while a VLM correctly identifies ``mountains and mist'' (L1), it completely misses the Daoist philosophy of emptiness (L5) that gives the painting its cultural significance.\looseness=-1

-This limitation has real-world consequences, since VLMs are being widely integrated in many different use cases.
-Museums deploy VLM-powered guides, art education uses VLMs for critique assistance, and cultural heritage digitization relies on automated annotation.
-If VLMs mainly focus on superficial aspects of art, and systematically misinterpret non-Western art~\cite{cabello2023bias,wu2025fairness}, these applications will perpetuate cultural misunderstanding at scale.\looseness=-1
+Vision-Language Models (VLMs) achieve high scores on perception benchmarks, yet these metrics mask a critical limitation: VLMs describe what they see but rarely interpret what it means.
+Art understanding requires moving from visual description (L1--L2) to cultural interpretation, including symbolism, historical context, and philosophical aesthetics (L3--L5, see \S\ref{sec:related} for theoretical grounding).
+Figure~\ref{fig:vlm_vs_expert} illustrates this gap: a VLM produces generic praise for a Ming-dynasty farewell painting, while an expert critique identifies specific brushstroke techniques, historical conventions, and aesthetic principles.\looseness=-1

-Existing benchmarks fail to capture cultural understanding for two major reasons.
-First, they assess perception without interpretation, benchmarks like MME~\cite{fu2025mme} and SEED-Bench-2~\cite{li2024seedbench2} test whether VLMs see objects (L1) but not whether they understand symbolism (L3) or philosophy (L5).
-Second, evaluation methods themselves can sometimes be unreliable.
-Dual-judge averaging suffers from systematic disagreement, we observe cross-judge Intraclass Correlation Coefficient (ICC) $= -0.50$, indicating that judges often operate on incompatible scales.
-Furthermore, automated metrics cannot substitute for human judgment, with correlations ranging only $r \in [0.27, 0.53]$.
-In culturally-focused generative tasks, evaluation represents a major challenge.
-If the measuring instrument is unstable across judges and cultures, evaluation rankings become unstable and difficult to reproduce.
-The central challenge is therefore not only what to measure (e.g., cultural depth with L1-L5) but how to measure it with a controllable and validated instrument.
-Recent work~\cite{yu-etal-2025-structured,yu-zhao-2025-seeing} examined single cultures, finding significant VLM-expert divergence on Chinese painting critique.
-But do these failures reflect Chinese art complexity or systematic Western bias?
-Cross-cultural evaluation is needed to disentangle these factors.
+Existing evaluation fails to capture this gap for two reasons.
+First, benchmarks assess perception without interpretation: POPE~\cite{li2023pope}, VQAv2~\cite{goyal2017vqa}, MME~\cite{fu2025mme}, and SEED-Bench~\cite{li2024seedbench} test whether VLMs see objects (L1) but not whether they understand symbolism (L3) or philosophy (L5).
+Second, evaluation methods themselves are unreliable: dual-judge averaging suffers from systematic disagreement (we observe cross-judge ICC(2,1)~$= -0.50$), and automated metrics correlate only weakly with human judgement.
+Recent single-culture studies~\cite{yu-etal-2025-structured,yu-zhao-2025-seeing} find significant VLM-expert divergence on Chinese painting critique, but cannot disentangle culture-specific challenges from systematic Western bias.
+The central challenge is therefore not only \textit{what} to measure but \textit{how} to measure it reliably.\looseness=-1